-Potash Corp. of Saskatchewan Inc. (POT), the world’s largest fertilizer producer, is in talks with the Israeli government about taking control of Israel Chemicals Ltd. (ICL) in a deal that may be worth more than $13.5 billion.
+Potash Corp. of Saskatchewan Inc. (POT:US), the world’s largest fertilizer producer, is in talks with the Israeli government about taking control of Israel Chemicals Ltd. (ICL) in a deal that may be worth more than $13.5 billion.

 Executives of the Saskatoon, Saskatchewan-based company have held talks with Prime Minister Benjamin Netanyahu and met with government agencies about a “possible merger,” Israel Corp. said today in a statement to the Tel-Aviv Stock Exchange.
 Israel Corp., controlled by the country’s billionaire Ofer family, is Israel Chemicals’ biggest shareholder.